 The NCDs offered through this Prospectus are proposed to be listed on the BSE.
-Our Company has obtained an 'in-principle' approval for the Issue from the BSE vide their letter bearing reference number DCS/BB/PI-BOND/29/24-25 dated December 12, 2024.
+Our Company has obtained an 'in-principle' approval for the Issue from the BSE vide their letter bearing reference number DCS/BM/PI-BOND/02/25-26 dated May 19, 2025.
 For the purposes of the Issue, BSE shall be the Designated Stock Exchange.

 Our Company will use best efforts to ensure that all steps for the completion of the necessary formalities for listing at the Stock Exchange is taken within six Working Days of the Issue Closing Date.
-For the avoidance of doubt, it is hereby clarified that in the event of non-subscription to any one or more of the options, such option(s) of NCDs shall not be listed.
-If permissions to deal in and for an official quotation of our NCDs are not granted by the Stock Exchange, our Company will forthwith repay, without interest, all moneys received from the applicants in pursuance of this Prospectus.
+For the avoidance of doubt, it is hereby clarified that in the event of non-subscription to any one or more of the Series, such Series of NCDs shall not be listed.